rickvanderwolk/pi-radio/README.md

 2. Boot the Pi (might take a while depending on which Pi you're using)
 3. Connect via SSH `ssh <your-pi-username>@<your-pi-ip>`
 4. Clone repository `git clone https://github.com/rickvanderwolk/pi-radio.git`
-5. Run install script `cd pi-radio && ./install.sh`
+5. Run install script `cd pi-radio && bash install.sh`
    - The installer will automatically detect your username and project directory
    - A systemd service will be set up for automatic startup on boot
 6. Done!
 The service is now running.
 See [Run script](#run-script) below for service management commands.